Guidance

 Occupational health

-There is more information available here
+There is more information available here.

 Patient registration

-Information available on the BMA website
+Information available on the BMA website.

 Prescribing guidance

 Guidance on a range of prescribing related topics on the BMA website.
 There is information about responsibility for prescribing between primary and secondary/tertiary care on the NHSE website.
-Please contact the relevant Executive Officer on the YORLMC Corporate Affairs Team with any prescribing queries, eg. private prescribing or prescribing for patients travelling abroad.
+Please contact the relevant Executive Officer on the YORLMC Operations Team with any prescribing queries, eg. private prescribing or prescribing for patients travelling abroad.

 Primary Care Support England (PCSE)